avalanchesass/avalanche/README.md

 - **Component:** concrete, implementation-specific piece of UI

 You can find various available packages on [GitHub](https://github.com/avalanchesass?tab=repositories)
-To extend your installation with a preconfigured package open your bower.json file and add the package to your *dependencies* and run `gulp bower` afterwards.
+To extend your installation with a preconfigured package open your bower.json file, add the package to your *dependencies* and run `gulp bower` afterwards.

 ```json
 "dependencies": {